-If your drug requires preauthorization, your provider must call Washington State Rx Services to request it.
+If your drug requires preauthorization, your pharmacist or provider must call Washington State Rx Services to request it.

-Note: Drugs covered under the medical benefit rather than the prescription drug benefit have different rules for preauthorization.
-Call Customer Service at 1-888-849-3681 for more information.
+Drugs covered under the medical benefit rather than the prescription drug benefit have different rules for preauthorization.
+Call UMP Customer Service at 1-888-849-3681 for more information.

-Emergency fill: A process called emergency fill lets you get a small amount of a drug while the plan processes your preauthorization request.
-It is only available when a delay could result in emergency care, hospital admission, or a serious threat to your health or others' health.
+Emergency fill: A process called emergency fill lets you get a small amount of certain drugs while the plan processes your preauthorization request.
+This option is only available when a delay could result in emergency care, hospital admission, or a serious threat to your health or others' health.
 To learn how this works, read the "Emergency Fill" section in your certificate of coverage.

 Certain drugs have a quantity limit per prescription (how much or how many you get).
-If you need more than is covered under a quantity limit, your pharmacist or prescribing provider must call Washington State Rx Services at 1-888-361-1611.
+If you need more than this limit allows, your pharmacist or prescribing provider must call Washington State Rx Services at 1-888-361-1611.

 Specialty drugs are high-cost drugs that need special handling and have special rules.

-If you are prescribed a specialty drug, call Ardon Health, the UMP specialty drug pharmacy, at 1-855-425-4085.
-They will provide individualized help to get you the drug you need.
+If you are prescribed a specialty drug, the UMP specialty drug pharmacy, Ardon Health, at 1-855-425-4085.
+They will help to get you the drug you need.

-When a drug is part of the step therapy program, you have to try other drugs (Step 1) before the prescribed Step 2 drug will be covered.
-If you haven't first tried the Step 1 drug before being prescribed the Step 2 drug, your prescription will not be covered.
+When a drug is part of the step therapy program, you have to try certain drugs (Step 1) before the prescribed Step 2 drug will be covered.
+When a prescription for a step therapy drug is submitted “out of order,” meaning you haven’t first tried the Step 1 drug before submitting a prescription for a Step 2 drug, your prescription will not be covered.
 When this happens, your provider will need to prescribe the Step 1 drug for you.

-If you or your provider feels that you need the Step 2 prescription filled as originally written, your pharmacist or prescribing provider can call Washington State Rx Services at 1-888-361-1611 and request coverage.
+If you or your provider feels that you need the Step 2 prescription filled as originally written, without first trying the Step 1 drug, your pharmacist or prescribing provider can call Washington State Rx Services at 1-888-361-1611 and request coverage.
 You will have to pay the entire cost of the drug if you have not tried the Step 1 drug and coverage hasn’t been authorized before you get the Step 2 drug.